-Morphological.
-There are 13 world species in the Diprion genus.
-All Diprion are very similar in general appearance and examination of the female ovipositor and male genitalia are the most reliable means for separation of the species.
+Approved Methods for Pest Surveillance: Morphological.
+There are 13 world species in the Diprion genus (Smith, personal communication, 2011).
+All Diprion are very similar in general appearance and examination of the female ovipositor and male genitalia are the most reliable means for separation of the species (Smith, personal communication, 2011).

-For the most up-to-date methods for survey and identification, see Approved Methods on the CAPS Resource and Collaboration Site, at http://caps.ceris.purdue.edu/.
+For the most up-to-date methods for survey and identification, see Approved Methods on the CAPS Resource and Collaboration Site at https://caps.ceris.purdue.edu/approved-methods.

-Easily Confused Pests
+Easily Confused Species

 The genus Diprion is most similar to species of Neodiprion and Gilpinia.
 Species of Gilpinia are the most similar-looking; species of the two genera are often confused.
-For a key separating North American genera of Diprionidae, see: Smith (1974).
+For a key separating North American genera of Diprionidae, see Smith (1974).